EmilieYZhang/EmilieYZhang/README.md

 * McGill University B.Sc Student majoring in Software Engineering
 * Finance minor, I am interested in learning about Capital investments and financial markets!
-* Curious individual with a thirst to learn about cutting-edge technology and solve real-world problems
+* Curious individual who would like to use technology in ethical and innovative ways solve real-world problems

 <!--